 Students perform in a variety of styles and settings (see section on Live Playing Workshops for overview of workshop offerings).
-Minimum requirement of ten performances per quarter.
+Minimum requirement of ten performances with an average grade of 70% or higher per quarter.
 One ensemble hour per week per quarter.